VLTI-GRAVITY measurements of cool evolved stars: II. Pulsation properties and mass-loss process of the Mira star R Car and the red supergiant VX Sgr: Results

 Likewise, the squared visibility amplitude ($|V|^2 $) in the second and fifth panel of Fig.~\ref{fig:spectrum} shows similar features as observed for other oxygen-rich Mira-variables and RSG stars \citep[e.g.,][]{perrin04,arroyo15, wittkowski18, gonzalez24}.
-There is a maximum of $|V|^2$ near the continuum-dominated region $ \sim 2.2 \: \rm \mu m $, which would correspond to the smallest angular diameters, i.e., the \finalrev{closest} to the photosphere. $|V|^2$ drops to lower values at wavelengths corresponding to H$_2$O bands and even more significantly at CO bands.
+There is a maximum of $|V|^2$ near the continuum-dominated region $ \sim 2.2 \: \rm \mu m $, which would correspond to the smallest angular diameters, i.e., the closest to the photosphere. $|V|^2$ drops to lower values at wavelengths corresponding to H$_2$O bands and even more significantly at CO bands.
 VX Sgr also shows more prominent atomic features extended with respect to the continuum, as has been shown by, for example, \citet{chiavassa10a}.
 Brackett $\gamma$ is not detected in interferometric data for R Car.

 In the third and sixth panel of Fig.~\ref{fig:spectrum}, we also show closure phases, even though they are not directly used in our analysis, and we discuss them only qualitatively.
-They show quite significant variations at most dates, at wavelengths corresponding to H$_2$O bands, but especially at those of CO bands. \finalrev{This could suggest substructures within the overall structure or} asymmetries due to spatially localized outflows. \finalrev{Nonetheless, this is primarily caused by the fact that at some baselines in the triplet, the star is already quite resolved.
-Indeed, by comparing the longest baseline in the triplet ($B_{\rm max}$) for VX Sgr in the sixth panel of Fig.~\ref{fig:spectrum}, the two triplets with shorter $B_{\rm max}$ do not show a large deviation from $0 \: \rm \deg$.} At a few dates, the molecular bands also become more resolved and reach the first null point of the visibility function at the longest baselines, thus the closure phase changes from $ 0 \deg $ to $ 180 \deg $, while the signal of \finalrev{possible} asymmetries \finalrev{or substructures} would be \finalrev{enhanced}.
+They show quite significant variations at most dates, at wavelengths corresponding to H$_2$O bands, but especially at those of CO bands.
+This could suggest substructures within the overall structure or asymmetries due to spatially localized outflows.
+Nonetheless, this is primarily caused by the fact that at some baselines in the triplet the star is already quite resolved.
+Indeed, by comparing the longest baseline in the triplet ($B_{\rm max}$) for VX Sgr in the sixth panel of Fig.~\ref{fig:spectrum}, the two triplets with shorter $B_{\rm max}$ do not show a large deviation from $0 \: \rm \deg$.
+For a few dates, the molecular bands also became more resolved and reached the first null point of the visibility function at the longest baselines, and thus the closure phase changed from $ 0 \deg $ to $ 180 \deg $, while the signal of possible asymmetries or substructures became enhanced.